PrinceVenn/p-and-e-final-project-fall-2017/README.md

 - Week 1: Write proposal
 - Week 2: Finished deciding on idea and started ordering parts that I needed.
-- Week 3: Practiced sewing with conductive thread, ordered different lights, Begin
+- Week 3: Practiced sewing with conductive thread, ordered different lights, Finalized the toy's design and create it.
-- Week 4:
+- Week 4: Make sure all lights work and are coded to work with the light sensor, tighten wires where needed.
 - Week 5: Present!

 ## Completed Work